Jennifer Yee, Mechanical Engineering, Assistant Softball Coach

 “It was more of a pipe dream when I was younger, but the more I was able to travel and meet people, the more I was able to realize that I can actually make a career in bat design,” she says.
 “I'm working on the characterization of softballs and softball bats, then in turn studying their interactions and designing for maximum performance.”

-Yee has already received a job offer from Combat sports in Ottawa, where she will work after graduation in spring 2013, helping them become the market leader in composite bats.
+Yee received a job offer from Combat sports in Ottawa, where she began working after graduation in spring 2013, helping them become the market leader in composite bats.

 “I want to work with athletes and use their feedback to make the best bat possible,” she says.
 “I'm just trying to take what I've learned to like about bats over the years to design one someday.”